vittoriofortino84/EDTOX/README.md

 # 5. GLM modeling of training set (Pathway scores of EDCs and decoys  and labels), accuracy tests and Visualization
 ## 5_1_manual_curation_of_pathways_as_features.R
 The pathways related to viral,bacterial, radiation were removed.
 The duplicated pathways based on jaccard similarit were removed.
-The pathway with no g
+The pathway with no genes expressed in liver are being removed.

 ## 5_2_Preparation_of_training_datasets.R
-Preparation of training set for elastic net generalize linear models
+Preparation of training set for elastic net generalized linear models for different data layers.

 ## 5_3_glm_modeling.R
 Performing elastic net GLM on training set